snmln/veda-mdx-editor/README.md

 This fork implements a proof-of-concept (POC) for integrating MDXEditor with VEDA components, enabling rich content editing capabilities for VEDA datasets and maps.
 The implementation includes a custom editor interface that supports VEDA-specific components and preview functionality.

 ## Architecture

-The implementation follows a modular architecture with the following key components:
+The implementation follows architecture with the following key components:

+*It is based on this documentation: https://mdxeditor.dev/editor/docs/jsx*

 ### Core Components
 - `MDXEditor.tsx`: Main editor component that integrates with @mdxeditor/editor